lyteword/chspurgeon-tod/volume-7/psalm-144.md

 (c) Gracious and gentle demeanour.

-3\.How both the right position and right beauty are obtained.
+3\.
+How both the right position and right beauty are obtained.

 (a) By yielding yourselves to God.

 (b) By Christ dwelling in your heart.

-(c) By becoming living stones and polished stones under the workmanship of the Holy Spirit.— *J.F.*
+(c) By becoming living stones and polished stones under the workmanship of the Holy Spirit.— *J. F.*

 **Verse 14.** A prayer for our ministers, and for the security, unity, and happiness of the church.

 **Verse 14.** The prosperous Church.
 There—

-1\.Labour is cheerfully performed.
+1\.
+Labour is cheerfully performed.

-2\.The enemy is kept without the gate.
+2\.
+The enemy is kept without the gate.

-3\.There are few or no departures.
+3\.
+There are few or no departures.

-4\.Faith and content silence complaint.
+4\.
+Faith and content silence complaint.

-5\.Pray that such may be our case as a church.— *W.B.H.*
+5\.
+Pray that such may be our case as a church.— *W. B. H.*

 **Verse 15.** The peculiar happiness of those whose God is the Lord.